Team

 Lynette X. Chan

-(Rotation) PhD Student in Biophysics
+PhD Student in Biophysics | Co-mentor: Alistair Boettiger

 Lynette was born and raised in Walnut, California.
 She received her B.S. in Chemical-Biological Engineering and Biology from Massachusetts Institute of Technology (MIT) in 2024.
 While at MIT, she worked with Prof. Salil Garg and Prof. Phil Sharp’s labs on regulation of embryonic stem cell states and transcription factor binding; in her senior year, she worked with Prof. Arup Chakraborty’s group on polymer simulations of 3D genome folding.
 Lynette also spent a summer abroad at Korea Advanced Institute of Science and Technology (KAIST) with Prof. Yongwon Jung's lab where she researched artificial protein condensate design.
 Outside of lab, Lynette likes playing table tennis, learning languages, and playing certain mobile games.